eProsima/FastDDS-SH/README.md

-* `BUILD_FASTDDS_TESTS`: Allows to specifically compile the *Fast DDS System Handle* unitary and integration tests; this is useful to avoid compiling each *System Handle's* test suite present in the `colcon` workspace, which is what would happen if using the `BUILD_TESTS` flag; and thus, minimizing the building time; to use it, prior to making sure that the *Fast DDS System Handle* is present in the `colcon` workspace, the following command must be executed:
+* `BUILD_FASTDDS_TESTS`: Allows to specifically compile the *Fast DDS System Handle* unitary and integration tests; this is useful to avoid compiling each *System Handle's* test suite present in the `colcon` workspace, which is what would happen if using the `BUILD_TESTS` flag; and thus, minimizing the building time; to use it,after making sure that the *Fast DDS System Handle* is present in the `colcon` workspace, the following command must be executed:
   ```bash
   ~/is_ws$ colcon build --cmake-args -DBUILD_FASTDDS_TESTS=ON